CooCooCaCha/cred-stack/README.md

 A flux framework that radically rethinks the traditional ideas of flux.
 I love the simplicity of this library.
 It also incorporates ideas from functional programming which is always a big plus for me :)

 ####Express
-Not particularly ground-breaking but still a nice and simple server-side library.
+Not particularly new but still a nice and simple server-side library.
 It has a huge community and integrates very well with the webpack dev server.
+It is worth looking into Go eventually but Express works well for now.

 ####Docker
 This includes Docker-Machine, Docker-Swarm, and Docker-Compose.
 These tools make it very easy to break your application into small components, develop them, and deploy them easily to a single machine or cluster of machines.
 Specifically, Docker-Swarm enables you to treat a bunch of servers as a single server.
-This abstraction is powerful and directly enables my first guiding principle.
+This abstraction is powerful and directly enables the first goal.

 ## Status
-This project is just an idea at this point.
-I have a personal project that I have been using to test out some of these technologies.
-I would like to eventually remove the application specific code and move it to this project.
+The stack is now working with the four main technologies that make up the title of this stack.
+It is still very rough around the edges and needs work on deployment, making it production ready, and switching to CockroachDB's SQL interface instead of the raw key-value interface.

 ## Future Enhancements
 1. Incorporate Kubernetes.
 This will allow things like simple, automatic load-balancing of services and help with the problem of service discovery.
-2. Switch from Redux to Relay.
-I love Redux but Relay attempts to solve some very difficult probelems that Redux does not address.
+2. Switch from Redux to Relay or Falcor.
+I love Redux but Relay/Falcor attempts to solve some very difficult probelems that Redux does not address.
 In the future it would be great to use both together but that isn't really doable at the moment.